Annette writes for Savoring Home, a lifestyle blog about home, family, and faith. She lives in Florida with her husband and two torties.

 Perimenopausal women experience bone loss due to declining estrogen levels.
 When your body starts to lose bone faster than it can replace it, you risk developing osteoporosis.

 Osteoporosis is linked to calcium and Vitamin D deficiencies.
-Dairy foods are the best natural sources for these nutrients, but these foods contribute to lactose intolerance.
+Dairy foods are the best natural sources of these nutrients, but these foods contribute to lactose intolerance.

 How can you get enough calcium to prevent osteoporosis and avoid the symptoms of lactose intolerance?
 Here are a few suggestions: